 The academy’s tutor groups are known as Vertical Mentor Groups (VMG) because each group has students of differing ages from Year 7 to Year 11, with approximately 5 students from each year group.
-The VMG are linked to a continent, which consists of ten VMG.
+The VMG are linked to a continent, which consists of nine or ten VMG.
 The continents are Africa, Europe, Asia, America and Oceania.
-VMG time is mid morning and lasts for 20 minutes and each group has a Mentor (usually a teacher) who delivers a programme of discussions and activities centred on themes outside the usual curriculum.
+VMG time is at 10:25 and lasts for 20 minutes and each group has a Mentor (usually a teacher) who delivers a programme of discussions and activities centred on themes outside the usual curriculum.
 The students have their weekly assembly in these continents.

 The assemblies focus on selected skills, and tutors are provided with resources which link to the assemblies.
 These follow up activities are completed in VMG time.
 The themes for the continent assemblies are based on the habits of success, skills and qualities to enable the students to become independent learners.
 The other days of the week are used to develop literacy and numeracy.

 *That the time has structure and purpose for the students.

 *It allows the tutors to concentrate on key groups of students at certain times of the year (e.g.: when students are taking options)

 *It allows learning conversations to take place, both between tutor and student and student to student;